c3lang/c3-web/docs/language-overview/primer.md

 }
 ```

-For more information see [the section on bitstructs](../language-overview/types.md#bitstructs).
+For more information see [the page on bitstructs](../language-common/bitstructs.md).

 ## Other Changes